hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 Program searches routers and switches for fuzzy matches: cisco, junos routers/switches and ASA firewalls.
-User inputs  +   and   (())   control characters in a notepad file, along with bare bones configuration templates.
+User inputs control characters in a notepad file, along with bare bones configuration templates.

 •	+ is equal to search anything non-greedy,  and includes spaces

-•	(())  is equal to any characters no spaces.
-This gives the user absolute control in template definition. (i.e. 10.0.1.(()) matches any 10.0.1.x subnet) .
+•	(())  is equal to any characters no spaces. (i.e. 10.0.1.(()) matches any 10.0.1.x subnet) .

 •	#   The hashtag sign means any character, and 1 line, or more than 1 line.
 It can read the whole device configuration.